modular/modular/LLCL/docs/LLCLRuntime.md

-running on a multi-core bare-metal embedded system, in a Linux kernel, pinning computation to just the "little cores" of a mobile device, pinned to one socket of a multi-socket NUMA server, server processes with dynamically changing core count (as more processes are loaded onto the machine) etc.
+running on a multi-core bare-metal embedded system, in a Linux kernel, pinning computation to just the "little cores" of a mobile device, pinned to one socket of a multi-socket NUMA server, server processes with dynamically changing core count (as more processes are loaded onto the machine), etc.

 There is no "right" answer here - only the client can know the right way to execute the work.

 ### Minimal interface

-Keeping the interface minimal allows flexibility in the implementation, and ensures that the client algorithms (e.g. a "parallel for loop") are kept orthogonal from the implementations of the `WorkQueue` implementations.
+Keeping the interface minimal allows flexibility within the implementation, and ensures that client algorithms (e.g. a "parallel for loop") are kept orthogonal from the implementations of the `WorkQueue` implementations.
 The algorithms that compose onto this interface are implemented separately, in [Runtime/Algorithms.h](../include/LLCL/Runtime/Algorithms.h).

 ### Designed for non-blocking work

-Implementations of WorkQueue are allowed to assume that no work items submitted to the queue may block (e.g. on I/O).
+Implementations of `WorkQueue` are allowed to assume that no work items submitted to the queue may block (e.g. on I/O).
 This allows a much simpler implementation approach and allows more efficient use of the machine.
 For an exploration of the issues involved here, please see [detailed document on non-blocking